Using this website

 Where can I get advice

-If you have any concerns or questions about how your personal information is handled, please contact our Data Protection Officer at firstname.lastname@example.org or by calling 01529 414155.
+If you have any concerns or questions, or would like to make a complaint, regarding data protection matters, please contact our Data Protection Officer at firstname.lastname@example.org or by calling 01529 414155.

 Information Commissioner's Office